Sign In / Sign Out

 This space is also used for club meetings, movie nights, lectures, and receptions.
 Alumni mentors also use this space to be available for students with questions.

-The computer lab is equipped with 7 new PCs and a 1 new Mac. it also has a charging station for mobile devices and a new printer/copier, which Barrett students can use for free.
+The computer lab is equipped with 5 new PCs and a 2 new Macs.
+It also has a charging station for mobile devices and a new printer/copier, which Barrett students can use for free.

 Named after the Greek goddess of wisdom, Athena is the thesis defense room.
 The room is also used for departmental and club meetings.